Melatonin: benefits, dosage, contraindications

 A Randomized Study of Chemotherapy With Cisplatin Plus Etoposide Versus Chemoendocrine Therapy With Cisplatin, Etoposide and the Pineal Hormone Melatonin as a First-Line Treatment of Advanced Non-Small Cell Lung Cancer Patients in a Poor Clinical State

-Decreased Toxicity and Increased Efficacy of Cancer Chemotherapy Using the Pineal Hormone Melatonin in Metastatic Solid Tumour Patients With Poor Clinical Status
+Decreased Toxicity and Increased Efficacy of Cancer Chemotherapy Using the Pineal Hormone Melatonin in Metastatic Solid Tumor Patients With Poor Clinical Status

 Melatonin in the Treatment of Cancer: A Systematic Review of Randomized Controlled Trials and Meta-Analysis